humbertodias/docker-scrapy-mailer/README.md

 # Docker Scrapy Mailer

-It's a [Docker](https://www.docker.com) container that uses [scrapy](https://scrapy.org) library to grab and parse a website and generating parsable json file.
+It's a simple [Docker](https://www.docker.com) container that uses [Scrapy](https://scrapy.org) library to grab and parse a website, generating parsable JSON file.

-After that we bind the json with a [mako](http://www.makotemplates.org) template, resulting in a dynamic mail content.
+After that we bind the JSON with a [Mako](http://www.makotemplates.org) template, resulting in a dynamic mail content.

-Finally, we send it according to the MAIL_TO env variable.
+Finally, we send it according to the **MAIL_TO** informed environment variable.

-# PreRequirements
+## Pre Requirements

 1. Docker

-# How to Run
+## How to Run

 Build